bnicart/billynicart/content/blog/hello-world/index.md

 This is my first post on my blog!
 Better watch out!

 I'll try to build a habit of writing and share things about stuffs that really piqued my interests, mostly techy stuffs(e.g. Javascript, Ruby on Rails, Ionic Framework, ReactJS, etc.)

+And, that would be all for now.
+Until the next article!
+See yah!